mmikowski/powercss/README.md

 No matter how clean an API, sometimes its easier to think in terms of "what do we want to accomplish."
 This is perhaps the reason programming language "cookbooks" have been so successful over the years.
-Let's look at some popular recipes from our own JavaScript kitchen.
+Our most popular recipes are listed below.

 ### Virtual stylesheet (**vsheet**) recipies
 #### Add a **vsheet**